aj-et/module6/README.md

 # Web Pages

 This web page is a one page only web app.
-The inputs are on the top and the calendar on the bottom.
+The inputs will appear on the top when a date is clicked in the calendar on the bottom.
 The user can see each booking made and they can only book on the time slots that are available.

 # Development Environment